FlyingWorkshop/market-design/book/stability-order-unraveling.md

 ## History: Theory to Practice

-The study of matching started as mathematics: first by Gale and Shapley (1962) who introduced deferred acceptance algorithm, then others, including Stanford math Prof. Donald Knuth.
+The study of matching started as mathematics: first by Gale and Shapley (1962) who introduced the deferred acceptance algorithm, then others, including Stanford math Prof. Donald Knuth.
 In 1984, Al Roth made a surprising discovery.
 Since the 1950s, US hospitals have used a clearinghouse to assign graduating medical students to residencies.
 Students apply and interview at hospitals in the fall, then students and hospitals submit rank-order preferences in February.
 A computer algorithm is used to assign students to hospitals, and matches are all revealed on a single day: match day.
 Roth realized that the doctors has independently discovered and were using exactly the Gale and Shapley DA algorithm!

 ### National Residency Matching Program (NRMP)